 When packaging and marketing a book, many authors target too broad an audience, causing their book to get lost among the millions of books available to readers online.
 Rather than trying to make your book appeal to every potential reader out there, focus your efforts on a smaller group of readers who have demonstrated interest in the type of book you’re trying to sell.
 Targeting an audience more likely to purchase your books will help you make the most of your production and marketing budget.

 Before you dive into the packaging and marketing steps, learn as much as you can about your target audience’s demographics, preferences, and behaviors.
-Discover what kinds of books they’re searching for, and cater your title, cover design, and marketing copy — including retailer descriptions, synopsis on your website, blog posts, interviews, tweets, etc. — to these search queries.
+Discover what kinds of books they’re searching for, and cater your title, cover design, and marketing copy — including retailer descriptions, synopsis on your website, blog posts, interviews, etc. — to these search queries.
 This will help them easily discover your book and convince them to choose it as their next read.
 You can learn more about how to identify your target audience here.

 Step #6: Choose a great title